Here's Our Rant About Yamana Gold Inc. (AUY)

 Sponsored

+The average price from analysts is $6.86, which is $2.47 above the current price.
 AUY currently public float of 957.54M and currently shorts hold a 1.44% ratio of that float.
-Today, the average trading volume of AUY was 23.27M shares.
+Today, the average trading volume of AUY was 22.90M shares.

 AUY’s Market Performance